Blog

 Connect With Us

 The Health Management Associates, Inc., team has the depth, experience, and subject matter expertise to assist with tailored analysis and the modeling capabilities to assess the policy impacts to consumers, marketplaces, and issuers.
-If you have questions or want to discuss the proposed rule, contact Zach Sherman ([email protected]) or Hannah Turner ([email protected]).
+If you have questions or want to discuss the proposed rule, contact our featured experts below.

-For additional information on elements of the proposed NBPP not discussed here, Wakely Consulting’s White Paper highlights the proposed changes to the Risk Adjustment program, Medical Loss Ratio, and the Actuarial Value Calculator, among other changes.
+For additional information on elements of the proposed NBPP not discussed here, Wakely Consulting’s white paper, Summary of Provisions of HHS’ Proposed 2026 Notice of Benefit and Payment Parameters and Other Key Regulations, highlights the proposed changes to the Risk Adjustment program, Medical Loss Ratio, and the Actuarial Value Calculator, among other changes.